JakeMoralez/FlectoneWeb/pulse/en/docs/config/index.md

 Integration with `BungeeCord`

 ::: info NOTE
-For the plugin to work with `BungeeCord`, `FlectonePulse.jar` file also needs to be placed in the plugins folder on `BungeeCord` server
+For the plugin to work with `BungeeCord`
+1. File `FlectonePulse.jar` must be on EVERY server, including `BungeeCord` in `plugins` folder
+2. Selected database must be `MYSQL`
 :::

 ### `velocity`